PaerrePatoriku/Yomiban/README.md

 Use of this tool does not require the use of LunaTranslator.
 The point is to provide a multiplatform
 text extraction display window that is compatible with chrome extensions.

+Currently only a Linux version has been released.

 ## #TLDR Features
 - UI to display text from text extraction programs (using websockets)